AP-VectorLogo

 There’s crazy pressure on parents these days.
 From 1965 to 2012 the amount of time parents interacted with their children doubled according to a 2016 study by Guilia M. Dottia Sani and Judith Treas.
-What’s more is so many of the clients we work with have both parents working outside of the home and often both are working full time.
+What’s more is so many of the clients we work with have both parents working outside of the home.
+Often both are working full time.
 In 1965 typically only one parent (usually dad) worked outside the home.
-As a parent of a 13 year old and 10 year old, it’s hard to imagine that my wife (who like me, works full time away from the home) and I spend more time interacting with our kids than our parents did.
+As a parent of a 16 year old and a 14 year old, it’s not hard to imagine that my wife (who like me, works full time away from the home) and I spend more time interacting with our kids than our parents did.
 (Full disclosure: our parents are awesome and do so much for us now, so I’m not trying to throw them under the bus.
 These are different times).
 There is just so much more pressure on parents now than ever before.

 It’s scary to think that for families bringing a child into the world today, college will cost more than their house!
 For generations the most expensive thing Americans purchased was their house.
 Now it will be college for Gen Xers and Millennials sending their kids to school.